oksurya/oksurya.g/content/blog/2023-04-23-create-a-ifsc-website-with-blogger.md

 Before you begin, it is essential to set up the necessary requirements.
 There are,

-1. Enable the Blogger API in Google Cloud Console.
+1. Enable the Blogger API in [Google Cloud Console](https://console.cloud.google.com/marketplace/product/google/blogger.googleapis.com).
-2. Download and install the latest version of Python on your computer, ensuring that you select the "add to path" option during installation.
+2. Download and install the [latest version of Python](https://www.python.org/downloads/) on your computer, ensuring that you select the "**add to path**" option during installation.
 3. Follow the code and instructions provided below to automate the process of creating and publishing posts on your Blogger blog using Python and the Blogger API.
 This will save you time and effort in the long run.

 ### Step 1: Creating a Python Code for Converting IFSC to Markdown